 At 1.25-miles you reach the first of two closely spaced bridges.

-Now continuing on a lovely section of trail with the stream still on your right the trail begins a large arch on a contour continuing in the pines.
+Now continuing on a lovely section of trail with the stream still on your right the trail begins a large arch on a contour continuing in the spruce.
+You’ll find Bigtooth and Ash abundant in this area.

 At 2-miles you reach the Kelly Hollow lean-to, which you can read about in-depth here.
 The lean-to is a great spot for a first overnight lean-to experience for the young hiker.
 In hunting season expect it to be used.